stephengold/MonkeyWrench/README.md

 + Q and Z : move the camera up and down, respectively
 + LeftArrow and RightArrow : cause the camera to orbit
 + F7 : reset the camera to its initial position
-+ F8 : toggle between orthographic and perpsective views
++ F8 : toggle between orthographic and perspective views

 To rotate the camera, drag with the left mouse button (LMB).